Curve Classes on Calabi-Yau Complete Intersections in Toric Varieties: Introduction

 The main challenge in proving the Integral Hodge Conjecture for curves is finding algebraic representatives of generators of the group $H_2(X,\Z)$.
 In \cite{Cas03}, Casagrande proves that for the ambient toric variety $Y$, the group $H_2(Y,\Z)$ is generated by the classes of so-called contractible curves, which are algebraic.
 So we will prove that $H_2(X,\Z)$ also contains algebraic representatives of classes of contractible curves.
 The proof of \cref{thm:CompleteIntersectionIntroduction} is inspired by an argument given by Koll\'ar in an appendix to \cite{Bor91}, where he proves that for an anticanonical hypersurface $X$ in a Fano variety $Y$, the cones of effective curves $\NE(X)$ and $\NE(Y)$ coincide.

 The structure of the paper is as follows: We first recall the main definitions and results used in this paper, in particular the results from \cite{Cas03} in \cref{sec:Preliminaries}.
 Then in \cref{sec:CompleteIntersection} we will give a proof of \cref{thm:CompleteIntersectionIntroduction}.
-The main result in \cite{Cas03} is that on smooth projective toric varieties, the semigroup of effective curve classes is generated over $\Z$ by contractible curve classes.
-To prove \cref{thm:CompleteIntersectionIntroduction} we will prove that if the anticanonical divisor of a smooth complete intersection in a smooth toric variety is nef, then the complete intersection contains curves in each contractible curve class.
-To prove this, we will for a given contractible curve class construct a vector bundle such that the zero set of a section corresponds to curves of the given contractible curve class contained in $X$.
-We will then use ampleness of the hypersurfaces defining $X$ to check that the top Chern class of this bundle is non-zero.
+The main result in \cite{Cas03} is that on smooth projective toric varieties, the semigroup of effective curve classes is generated over $\Z$ by contractible classes.
+To prove \cref{thm:CompleteIntersectionIntroduction} we will prove that, with assumptions as in the theorem, the complete intersection contains curves in each contractible class.
+To prove this, we will for a given contractible class construct a vector bundle such that the zero set of a section corresponds to curves of the given contractible class contained in $X$.
+We will then use ampleness of the hypersurfaces defining $X$ to check that the top Chern class of this bundle is nonzero.